Sentieon/sentieon-dnascope-ml/README.md

    ```
    If you do not have a Sentieon license/package yet, please feel free to request free trial by filling out the [form](https://www.sentieon.com/home/free-trial/).
 Alternatively, you could run this pipeline on Google Cloud or AWS.
 A 14 days free trial license will be automatically applied to your account.

-2. location of input files
+2. Location of input files

    Before running, you need to provide set the following variables in `dnascope.sh`.
    - `fastq_folder`: fastq file(s) folder